 Small workshops.
-The workshops have no more than twelve students, and we enroll a total of about seventy young writers.
+The workshops have no more than twelve students, and we enroll a total of about eighty young writers.
 Because we keep our numbers low, our teachers really get to know their students, and vice-versa.
 We also make space in the schedule for one-on-one conferences between students and teachers, so that individual needs can be addressed outside the group setting.

 (Photo right: poet Patricia Smith poses with participants)

 Rigorous workshops.
 We offer workshops in fiction, poetry, playwriting; this year we will also offer three workshops with a special focus: (1) two fiction workshops entitled “Fantasy, Science Fiction, Fabulism: Short Fiction through a Fantastic Lens,” (2) a hybrid workshop in poetry and nonfiction called “Digging Deep: Writing and Discovery,” and (3) a poetry workshop entitled “Research, Persona, and the Historical Poem.”
 (Course descriptions may be found both on the FAQ and Faculty pages, as well as on the application.)
 Our conference offers a serious course in creative writing, not just a “get-your-feet-wet” introduction.